 In addition to fake medical bills and scams, this category includes the cost of additional inspections and regulations to catch wrongdoing.

-How can we reduce this waste?
+How can we reduce this waste in Health Care?

 - Improve providers’ capacity to collect and use digital data to advance science and improve care.

 - Involve patients and their families or caregivers in care decisions.
 Increasing comparative effectiveness research may help physicians, patients, and their families make more informed decisions.